ManimCommunity/manim/docs/source/tutorials/a_deeper_look.rst

 Let's dissect what just happened step by step.
 First, this command executes manim on the file ``scene.py``, which contains our animation code.
-Further, this command tells manim exactly which ``Scene`` to be rendered, in this case it is ``SquareToCircle``.
+Further, this command tells manim exactly which ``Scene`` to be rendered, in this case, it is ``SquareToCircle``.
 This is necessary because a single scene file may contain more than one scene.
 Next, the flag `-p` tells manim to play the scene once it's rendered, and the `-ql` flag tells manim to render the scene in low